 More than two-thirds of U.S. adults and almost one-third of children and adolescents are overweight or obese.
 Obesity is a complex metabolic disease with many contributing factors.

 More than two-thirds of U.S. adults and almost one-third of children and adolescents are overweight or obese.
 There are many factors that contribute to obesity.
 Neighborhood design, access to nutritious, affordable foods and beverages, and access to safe and convenient places for physical activity can all impact weight and health.
 The racial and ethnic disparities in obesity underscore the need to address social determinants of health such as poverty, education, and housing to improve health equity.

-Obesity is a contributing factor to many health problems, including heart disease, stroke, diabetes, and some types of cancer.
+Obesity is a major public health concern in the United States as it is a contributing factor to many diseases including heart disease, stroke, diabetes, and some types of cancer.

 Obesity is defined as having excess body fat.
 Body Mass Index (BMI) can be used to screen for weight categories that may lead to health problems, but it is not diagnostic of the body fatness or health of an individual.
 BMI is a person’s weight in kilograms divided by the square of the body height.

 To estimate a child or teen’s Body Mass Index (BMI), type height and weight into the Child and Teen BMI Calculator

 Following a healthy lifestyle may help to prevent obesity, as well as other negative health outcomes.
 Start building healthy habits now:

 Talk with your healthcare provider about your daily habits, medical history and family medical history to determine the best ways for you to improve your health.